Is It Time For The Wellness World To Consider Egg Freezing?

 Is Everyone Freezing Their Eggs?

-With Facebook, Google, and Apple now covering the cost of the egg freezing for their employees and Bachelorette contestants instagramming their clinic visits, the procedure has officially gone mainstream.
+With Facebook, Google, and Apple now covering the cost of egg freezing for their employees and Bachelorette contestants instagramming their clinic visits, the procedure has officially gone mainstream.
 That's where Extend Fertility comes in.
-The brainchild of Dr. Joshua Klein and his co-founders, Extend Fertility is rebranding egg freeing for a younger, growing, demographic of women.
-With 76,000 women projected to freeze their eggs in 2018, several more speciality clinics (Prelude Fertility, Progyny, and Ova) are following suit.
+The brainchild of Dr. Joshua Klein and his co-founders, Extend Fertility is rebranding egg freezing for a younger, growing, demographic of women.
+With 76,000 women projected to freeze their eggs in 2018, several more specialty clinics are following suit.

 Unlike traditional IVF clinics, whose clientele is actively trying to get pregnant and struggling with infertility, Extend Fertility hopes to catch women early on the path to motherhood who aren't ready to have children now, but want to preserve the option.
 Dr. Klein recognized a sensitive difference between the two types of client.
 "Being a young, healthy woman who's not infertile and not dealing with something considered an illness is a lot different experientially from being one of the couples struggling with fertility.
 The packaging of one service would not fit best in a model designed for another type of person."
 Lisa Besserman, a 32-year-old tech startup founder is one of Extend Fertility's potential clients, “I would feel very bad to be in the same room as a woman trying desperately to get pregnant,” she told The Cut.